flaviotsf/flaviotsf.github.io/_posts/2012-01-02-Lead-Scoring.md

-To have that information we had to put a lot of things in place, between tagging content effectively, used web analytics to all it's pontential and creating systems that would allow us to track things such as email link clicks.
+To have that information we had to put a lot of things in place, between tagging content effectively, using web analytics to all it's potential, and creating systems that would allow us to track things such as email link clicks.

-We waited a few weeks for this data to start to populate and created a function that assings a point for each of those activities.
-We also added a decay factor to each of them so a "Web Article Point" today is worth "1" but a year ago it will be worth 0.02, for example.
+We waited a few weeks for this data to start to populate and created a function that assigns a point for each of those activities.
+We also added a decay factor to each of them so a "Web Article Point" today is worth "1" but a year ago it worths 0.02, as an example.

 We also decided to 'flatten' the point structure a bit (having 50, 100, 1000) points might be the same when 'interest' is concerned.
 So we wanted to stay with a 0-100 range.